 Academic Standing and Progress

-Students with fewer than seven completed credits are classified as first-year students.
-Those with at least seven credits are classified as sophomores, those with at least 15 credits as juniors, and those with at least 24 credits as seniors.
+Students with fewer than seven completed Lake Forest credits are classified as first-year students.
+Those with at least seven Lake Forest credits are classified as sophomores, those with at least 15 Lake Forest credits as juniors, and those with at least 24 Lake Forest credits as seniors.
 Normally, a student is expected to fulfill graduation requirements within four years.

 During a designated registration period, a student must make any changes in registration using the online registration system provided on my.lakeforest and have those changes approved by an advisor (also on my.lakeforest).
 If this procedure is not followed when a student wishes to drop one course in favor of another, a grade of F will be recorded for the course in which the student is officially registered, and the student will not receive credit for the other course.

-Since the normal course load is defined as 3 to 4.5 course credits per semester, a full-time student is permitted to reduce his or her registration to fewer than three course credits during a semester-in-progress only with prior written approval of his or her faculty advisor and the Dean of Students.
+Because the full-time course load is defined as 3 to 4.5 course credits per semester, a full-time student is permitted to reduce his or her registration to fewer than 3 course credits during a semester-in-progress only with prior written approval of his or her faculty advisor and the Dean of Students.
 Within the first two weeks of the semester, a course withdrawal is regarded simply as a permissible change of registration.
 Only the courses in which the student remains registered will appear on the transcript.

 In a regular semester course (15-weeks), the last day for approved withdrawal from a course with an automatic W will be the last day of the ninth week of classes (unless a Medical Withdrawal has been authorized).
 After the end of the ninth week, withdrawal results in either a W or a WF, depending upon the instructor’s evaluation of the student’s progress in the course at the time of the withdrawal.
 A student may not withdraw from a course after the last day of classes (that is, during the reading or examination periods).